Hong Kong democrats fail to regain veto power in crucial by-election

 HONG KONG: Hong Kong's democratic opposition failed to win back a crucial legislative council seat in an election on Sunday that would have restored some of its veto power at a time when the China-ruled city's freedoms are under strain.

-With this loss, Hong Kong's 70-seat legislature becomes further dominated by pro-Beijing allies, with the democrats holding less than a third of the seats.
+With this loss, Hong Kong's 70-seat legislature becomes further dominated by pro-Beijing allies.

+The city's opposition had also squandered an earlier chance to regain their veto power, garnering only two of four seats in a March by-election and leaving them one seat short of blocking most bills in the 70-seat chamber.

+After 156 years of British colonial rule, Hong Kong returned to China in 1997 under a "one country, two systems" formula guaranteeing it a high degree of autonomy and the promise of eventual universal suffrage.

 Sunday’s by-election, and that in March, were triggered when six pro-democracy lawmakers were ousted over invalid oaths of office.
 Critics said the move was politically motivated, raising fresh questions over Hong Kong’s reputation as a relative haven for freedoms not allowed anywhere in mainland China.

+Some democrats said they would regroup and look ahead to the next city-wide legislative polls in 2020.

+"We may be disappointed but we must never give up," Lee told reporters afterwards.
+"Because in Hong Kong's future, there are many more battles that need to be fought."

-The poll comes at a time of increasing international concern towards a perceived deterioration in Hong Kong civil liberties.
+The poll comes at a time of increasing international concern about a perceived deterioration in Hong Kong civil liberties.

+Nine activists including lawmakers and university professors are now facing public nuisance charges stemming from the massive pro-democracy "Occupy Central" protests in 2014.
+Their landmark trial could see them jailed for up to seven years.

+A senior editor for the Financial Times, Victor Mallet, was also effectively expelled from the city in recent months, soon after he helped host a speech by an independence activist at the Hong Kong Foreign Correspondents’ Club.

 (Reporting by James Pomfret; Editing by Catherine Evans)